detlaff/Old-page/_posts/2014-11-11-four-horsemen.md

 layout: post
 title: Four Horsemen
 date: 2014-11-11 16:34
-summary: The modern day Four Horsemen - a rapacious financial system, escalating organised violence, abject poverty for billions and the exhaustion of the Earth's resources.
+excerpt: The modern day Four Horsemen - a rapacious financial system, escalating organised violence, abject poverty for billions and the exhaustion of the Earth's resources.
 categories: Politics
 ---